kkig/apiGateway-node/README.md

 ## API Gateway with Node

 Example API Gateway with Node.
+Setting up API Gateway between client and server can improve security.
+For complex applications, you can set up more than one API Gateway.
+For more details, please read [this article](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern).

 ### API